Skip to main content

 Please note interviews will be conducted either online via Microsoft Teams or in person in the first instance.
 Candidates may also be required to attend interviews in person if an interview takes place online.
 Candidates will be notified as appropriate.

-• Read more about Lecturer (Below the Bar) x2 in Law
+• Read more about Lecturer (Across the Bar) in Supply Chain/Operations Management, Cork University Business School

 Vacancy Description